Developer-Shray/Developer-Shray/README.md

 - 👋 Hi, I’m Shray Sharma
-- 👀 I’m interested in Python, DSA, SQL and AI/ML
+- 👀 I’m interested in Python, DSA, SQL and AI/ML and Web Development.
 - 🌱 I’m currently working on Python Frameworks for Python Web Developement.
 - 💞️ I’m looking to connect with various coders and developers around the world.
 - 📫 Just send me an Email in order to connect: shray.developer@outlook.com